Industrial Vacuum Cleaners

 With filter bags, it is best to replace them when they are half or three quarters full.
 It is unwise to wait until they are full since it may clog the system and damage the motor.

 Since cyclonic systems do not have a filter, the only part of the system to check is the collection container, which is much like a canister.
 With a cyclonic system, the collection container may not need to be emptied until it is full or before suction drops off.
 Some systems have clear collection containers, which makes checking them easier.

 The central part of any central vacuum system is the motor.
 As with any form of machinery, the motor must be regularly checked and lubricated.
 The bearings on the motor will need regular lubrication, unless there is a specific problem.
-Brushes on a motor last for years and only need replacement in special circumstances.

 One of the problems that goes unnoticed with a central vacuum system is the types of substances that are collected.
-Most of the time, what is collected, is dry dirt or dust that is commonly found on the work floor.
+Most of the time, what is collected is dry dirt or dust that is commonly found on the work floor.
 On occasion, sticky substances, like glue or epoxy, may get stuck in the tubing.
-If this problem arises, it can usually be cleared with a plumbers snake or a length of wire.
+If this problem arises, it can usually be cleared with a plumber's snake or a length of wire.

 Problems in the tubing become noticeable when there is a drop in system suction.
 As with other maintenance, the quality of the suction should be checked to ensure the system is working properly to avoid damage to the motor.